 - Give a copy of the order to anyone who is named in and protected by the order.

 The court will keep your address and telephone number confidential and they will not be shown to the defendant – they will only be shown to authorized court personnel or law enforcement officers.1

 It’s best to also think about developing a “safety plan” for you and your family.
-See our Safety Tips page for tips on how to protect yourself.
+See our Safety Planning page for tips on how to protect yourself.
 In addition, a local domestic violence or sexual assault organization may be able to help you design a safety plan that’s right for you.
 See our KS Advocates and Shelters page for a list of resources in your area.

 1 Kan.
 Stat. § 60-31a04(f)